International Student Orientation (ISO)

 International Students Orientation (ISO) is scheduled to begin on Sunday, August 23 and continue thru noon on Wednesday, August 26, 2015.
 More detailed information will be sent to all students coming from Puerto Rico, Hawaii, the U.S. Virgin Islands and all those with permanent addresses abroad the week of June 8, 2015.

-- Read the welcome letter from Denise Allison, Director of International Student Services
+- Read the welcome letter from Denise Allison, Director of International Student Services and download other ISO materials

 - Familiarize yourself with the documents you will need to enter the United States (passport, visa, and I-20 form)